Abnormal dense and dilute nuclear systems: Introduction

-The existence of stable or metastable nuggets would have numerous important consequences in physics.
-Therefore, it would be worthwhile to continue theoretical and, especially, experimental investigations of such objects, although all of the above predictions are based on speculation about the possible behavior of dense hadron and quark matter that has not been tested against experimental data.
-In the body of this review we focus on some more specific details.
+The existence of stable or metastable nuclear systems of various sizes would have numerous important consequences in physics.
+Therefore, it would be worthwhile to continue theoretical studies and, especially, experimental searches of such objects.

-The paper has the following structure.
-In Sec.~\ref{sec:Lee-Wick} we focus on the Lee-Wick model.
-Section~\ref{sec:Anomalous} considers various aspects of the model of supercharged nuclei glued by light bosons.
-In Sec. \ref{sec:Superheavy} we discuss superheavy charged pion condensate nuclei, then $\pi^0$ ferromagnetism, and then we pay attention to subtleties associated with description of the $s$ wave pion-nucleon interaction and $s$ wave pion condensation.
-Section~\ref{sec:Delta-sec} discusses the $\Delta$ resonance matter.
-In Sec. \ref{sec:Strangelets-sec} we focus on the hypothesis of strangelets.
-Section \ref{sec:dilute-sec} presents the idea of existence of the dilute metastable nuclear state glued by a scalar condensate field.
-Section \ref{sec:observation-sec} discusses anomalies that defy conventional physics interpretations, part of which could be related to abnormal nuclear systems.
-The last Sec. \ref{conclusion-sec} contains concluding remarks.